matthias-reis/aithir.de/_active/goliath/13-freedom.md

 ---

 The world was a single big party location after Goliath had defeated the aliens.
-Everyone was on the streets and for a while.
+Everyone was on the streets.
 Also the leading trainers, the people who were responsible for Goliath, were relieved.

 "Now, let's get it back", said Peter, the current project lead at the Faroe Island complex.